 If you need to add organic material to your soil, use compost and aged manure instead.

-Does Cedar Mulch Get Mold or Fungus?
+Does Cedar Mulch Get Mold Or Fungus?

 It is possible that cedar mulch (and other mulches) will get mold or fungus.
 After all, mulch contains organic material for mold to feed on, and mold multiplies faster in moist soil and humid air.